Skip to main content Skip to local navigation

 • Takes part in the questioning of the student at the examination;

-• Records the examination result and returns the completed examination form to the graduate program office.
+• Records the examination result and ensures all committee members agree with the content of the form prior to submission to the graduate program office.

 Format of Examination